orenzah/inet/showcases/emulation/osudpVoip/doc/index.rst

 The model
 ---------

+TODO:

+..
 The ``ExtLowerUdp`` module makes it possible to divide the simulated model into two parts at the transport layer, exchange one part with real

+..
 The ``ExtLowerUdp`` module makes it possible for the model to be extracted from the simulation and be used in a real operating environment.
 The model executes the configured behavior in the real world while still producing the same statistics as used to.

 The network
 ~~~~~~~~~~~